NikolayGrinko/diplomPromyhlennaya/README.md

 # diplomPromyhlennaya

-A simple application for training in "Netology"
+A simple application for training in "Netology".

-Analogue of VKontakte
+Analogue of VKontakte.

-This application allows for simple registration and validation of data entry
+This application allows for simple registration and validation of data entry.

-A profile has been created with a photo and personal identification number It is possible to open your profile photo in full screen View the photo feed when moving to the next screen and open the content in full screen Posts with photos and descriptions have been loaded When you open a post, the number of views changes
+A profile has been created with a photo and personal identification number.

+It is possible to open your profile photo in full screen.

+View the photo feed when moving to the next screen and open the content in full screen.

+Posts with photos and descriptions have been loaded.

+When you open a post, the number of views changes.

-It is possible to like by clicking on the heart (it will turn pink)
+It is possible to like by clicking on the heart (it will turn pink).

-Use it for whoever needs it
+Use it for whoever needs it.